-We started our tour at 三十三堂, Sanjusangendo, literally 33 spaces between pillars.
+We started our tour at 三十三間堂, Sanjusangendo, literally 33 spaces between pillars.
 It is a wide building (pictured), one of the largest wooden buildings in the world.
 Within the temple there are 1000 idols of the 1000 armed Kannon flanking a much larger statue of the 1000 armed Kannon.
 At the front there are also 28 statues of guardian deities.
 Kannon is the goddess of mercy, and is very much like the virgin Mary in Christianity.
 Each of the statues, other than the guardians, had around 42 arms, which when the two real arms are not considered, each represent 25 arms for a total of 1000.
 Atop each statue there are 11 heads.
 This is quite an impressive feat considering all of the statues within Sanjusangendo were hand carved from cypress in the 12th century, and then many of them remade in the 13th centruy after a fire destroyed most of them.
 Pictures were not allowed within the temple, but you can see images here: http://www.taleofgenji.org/sanjusangendo.html.
 At one point someone decided to try shooting an arrow from one end of the temple to the other, while on the porch.
 To achieve this feat one must shoot an arrow approximately 170 meters with very little arch as it can't get stuck in the rafters of the porch.
 Really good archers can actually achieve this feat.
 But there are plenty of marks on the floor of the porch from arrows that did not make it.
 Surrounding the temple are the beautiful Japanese gardens:

 We then continued on our way towards Kiyomizu temple.
 There is a tale told that a woman once accidentally dropped her baby girl in the valley.
 She proceed to pray to Kannon to save the girl from the harm that was sure to come as she tumbled down.
 The woman then went to her baby girl only to find her completely unharmed.
 Also at the temple is the Otowa Waterfall, which flows through three fountains at the base of the hill the temple is perched on.
 The name of the temple, kiyomizu, means "pure water".

-didn't have a good image of the full temple itself)
+(This picture is actually from wikipedia because I didn't have a good image of the full temple itself) |

 Anyways, we also saw a few Geisha on our way which we were very excited about.
 We stopped for pictures (mine is not on my camera/ipod).
 While true Geisha sightings are typically a nighttime occurrence, we were still mostly satisfied with this daytime sighting.